Liberation Day (Guam): Background

 Renamed Omiya Jima, Japanese for "Great Shrine Island," the island was administered as part of the Greater East Asia Co-Prosperity Sphere by the Imperial Japanese Navy, with the ultimate intent to make it part of the Saipan Branch of the South Seas Bureau.
-In the early part of the occupation, Japanese forces harassed and tortured CHamoru residents who they suspected of aiding the few American military personnel hiding on Guam, but largely focused on administration aimed at incorporating the island, such as teaching Japanese language in schools.
+In the early part of the occupation, Japanese forces harassed and tortured Chamorro residents who they suspected of aiding the few American military personnel hiding on Guam, but largely focused on administration aimed at incorporating the island, such as teaching Japanese language in schools.
 This changed as the Pacific War drew closer and the threat of American attack increased.
-In early 1944, between 10,000 and 15,000 CHamorus were forced to march with only the belongings they could carry to internment camps in the middle of the island.
+In early 1944, between 10,000 and 15,000 Chamorros were forced to march with only the belongings they could carry to internment camps in the middle of the island.
 Most of the male population was forced to build infrastructure and defenses, including the two airfields that became Orote Field and Naval Air Station Agana, which is now Antonio B. Won Pat International Airport.
 In 1944, the Japanese response to American aircraft's preparatory bombing from June 11 to 13, followed by naval bombardment starting on June 27, was brutal.
-Japanese massacred dozens of CHamoru civilians in Fena, Merizo, and Yigo.
-As the invasion neared, Japanese soldiers indiscriminately killed any CHamorus they encountered around the island.
+Japanese massacred dozens of Chamorro civilians in Fena, Merizo, and Yigo.
+As the invasion neared, Japanese soldiers indiscriminately killed any Chamorros they encountered around the island.
 The Japanese also raped numerous women around the island.
 Meanwhile, an unknown number were killed by the American aerial and naval bombardment.

 On July 21, 1944 the 3rd Marine Division landed at Asan and the 1st Provisional Marine Brigade landed at Agat to the south, on either side of the strategically important Apra Harbor and Orote Peninsula.
 Together with the U.S. Army's 77th Infantry Division, and the support of U.S. Navy Seabees, American forces captured the Orote Peninsula by July 29 and pushed north.
 On August 10, organized Japanese resistance ended, though the last Japanese holdout, Shoichi Yokoi, was not captured until 1972.